Church of Jesus Christ of Latter Day Saints (Strangite): Early successes and losses

 Strang found his greatest support among the scattered outlying branches of Mormonism, which he frequently toured.
-His followers may have numbered as many as 12,000, at a time when Young's group had just over 50,000.
+His followers may have numbered as many as 12,000, at a time when Young's group had slightly over 50,000.
 After Strang won a debate at a conference in Norway, Illinois, he converted the entire branch.
 While in Voree, the Strangites published a periodical known as the Voree Herald.
-Strang's church also fielded a mission to England, one of the primary sources of converts to Mormonism.
+Strang's church also fielded a mission to England, one of the primary sources of early converts to Mormonism.
 This mission was led by Martin Harris, the financier of the Book of Mormon and one of its Three Witnesses.
 Harris proved a poor spokesman, however, and the English missions sided with the LDS Church led by Young.

 Establishing a kingdom on Beaver Island

 Because the high price of land in the Voree area made it difficult for Latter Day Saints to "gather" there, Strang moved his church headquarters to Beaver Island in Lake Michigan.
 Here his disciples founded a town known as St. James (now St. James Township), and in 1850, openly established an ecclesiastical monarchy with Strang as the spiritual "king" of his church.
 The date of his coronation, July 8, is still mandated as one of the two most important days in the Strangite church calendar (the other is April 6, the anniversary of the founding of Smith's church).

 Contrary to popular belief, Strang never claimed to be king over Beaver Island, or any other geographical entity.
 Rather, he asserted that he was king over his church, which he saw as the one, true "Kingdom of God" prophesied in scripture and destined to spread over all the earth.
 The constitution of this kingdom was contained within the Book of the Law of the Lord, which Strang claimed to have translated from the Plates of Laban mentioned in the Book of Mormon.
 Originally published in 1851, this new book of Strangite scripture would be republished in a greatly expanded edition in 1856, just after Strang's murder.
 The book is still revered by Strangites today, remaining a vital part of their canon of scripture.

 In addition to printing religious materials, the Strangite printing press on Beaver Island became the source of a new periodical, the Northern Islander, which was the first real newspaper in all of northern Michigan.
 As St. James became an entrepôt for Great Lakes shipping, the Strangites began to compete with more established commercial lake ports such as Mackinac Island.
 Tensions grew between Mormons on Beaver Island and their non-Mormon neighbors, which frequently exploded into violence.
 Accusations of thuggery and thievery were leveled by both parties against each other, compounded by ever-increasing dissension among some of Strang's own disciples, who chafed at what they saw as his increasingly tyrannical rule.